 There Is Another Issue with Parentheses Use in Fiction That Is Even More Problematic

 Once more, the evil “showing vs. telling” monster exposes its fangs, and long ones this time.
 This is because a parenthetical expression inherently “tells” of an action that could’ve, and often should’ve, been “shown.”
 Simply, if the writer deemed the “aside” important enough to set off with specialty punctuation, wouldn’t what fostered the exposition be worth detailing substantively for the reader?
 Ask again the critical question, “Was this rhetoric within the parentheses provided for modest purpose, such as clarity, or was it positioned within the punctuation to enhance the narrative?”
 If the answer is the latter, there’s a distinct possibly that a valuable “showing” opportunity was missed.

 Then There Is Patronizing the Reader

 A large number of readers find nothing more grating than having situations or things explained to them via parenthetical supplements.
-If the reader can’t figure out the narrative because it is so weak that it requires reinforcement, this is often an indication the novel needs a serious rewrite, with a focus on Showing the scene or scenes which are being cloaked, and not Telling them.
-Many experts feel that parentheses have no place in the narrative of a work of fiction, and it might be wise for writers who wish to be published to heed this opinion.
+If the reader can’t figure out the narrative because it is so weak that it requires reinforcement, this is often an indication the novel needs a serious rewrite, with a focus on “showing” and not “telling” the scene or scenes which are being cloaked within the parentheses.